-Saxophonist, composer, educator, and activist Elijah Jamal Balbed is a native of Washington, DC, currently splitting his time between DC and New York.
-An alumnus of Howard University's legendary Jazz program, Elijah has since been named Artist of the Year (2016), Best Tenor Saxophonist (2013) and Best New Jazz Musician (2010) by the Washington City Paper, and has participated in residencies at the John F. Kennedy Center for the Performing Arts (Betty Carter's Jazz Ahead), DC Office of Cable Television, Film, Music and Entertainment (202Creates), Strathmore, the historic and now defunct jazz club Bohemian Caverns, and a month-long stint at the Jazz at Lincoln Center in Doha, Qatar.
-In addition to the Middle East, music has taken Elijah all over the world including places like Japan (Tokyo, Nagano, Karuizawa & Yokohama), Jamaica (Ocho Rios & Kingston), South America (Panama & Costa Rica), the U.K. (London & Kent), Russia (Moscow & Orenburg), and many states in the US.
-Over the last decade, he has established himself as a versatile saxophonist, having performed with artists ranging from Nicholas Payton, Winard Harper, and Cyrus Chestnut, all the way to Lalah Hathaway, Eric Benet, The Blackbyrds, and Dr. John.
-Elijah is best known for having worked regularly with the late, great, Godfather of Go-Go music, Chuck Brown for the last year of his life.
+Elijah Jamal Balbed is a multi-instrumentalist, composer, and educator born, raised, and based in Washington, DC.
+An alumnus of Howard University's legendary Jazz program, Elijah has since been named Artist of the Year (2016), Best Tenor Saxophonist (2013) and Best New Jazz Musician (2010) by the Washington City Paper, and has participated in residencies at the John F. Kennedy Center for the Performing Arts (Betty Carter's Jazz Ahead), DC Office of Cable Television, Film, Music and Entertainment (202Creates), Strathmore, the historic and now defunct jazz club Bohemian Caverns, and a month-long stint at Jazz at Lincoln Center in Doha, Qatar.
+In addition to the Middle East, music has taken Elijah all over the world including places like Japan (Tokyo, Nagano, Karuizawa & Yokohama), Jamaica (Ocho Rios & Kingston), South America (Panama & Costa Rica), the U.K. (London & Kent), Russia (Moscow & Orenburg), and many states in North America.
+Over the last decade, Elijah has established himself as a versatile saxophonist, having performed with a wide array of artists including Winard Harper, Bennie Maupin, and Cyrus Chestnut, all the way to Lalah Hathaway, Eric Benet, The Blackbyrds, and Fantasia.
+Elijah is best known for having worked regularly with the late, great, Godfather of Go-Go music, Chuck Brown for the last year of his life (2011-2012).

 Elijah is a voting member of the DC Chapter of the Recording Academy, as well as a member of Local 161-710, the Metropolitan Washington, D.C.
 Federation of Musicians.
 Follow on social media to learn more!

 - Sitali Siyolwe / Juju House (March 2017)